gradle/gradle/design-docs/finding-and-using-credentials.md

 - Where no auth schemes are configured, attempt all supported auth protocols for HTTP (current behaviour).
 - Use the credentials supplied for the repository for all attempted authentication schemes
 - Fail if an authentication scheme is specified that is not supported by the configured repository transport
-    - Only define `BasicAuthentication`, `DigestAuthentication` and `NtlmAuthentication` schemes for now, which apply only to HTTP repository transports
+    - Only define `BasicAuthentication` and `DigestAuthentication` schemes for now, which apply only to HTTP repository transports
     - All other repository transports disallow _all_ authentication schemes

 ```